temporalio/documentation/docs-src/app-dev-context/test-functions-in-workflow-context.md

 :::note

 This section is applicable in Python and TypeScript.
-In Python we only allow testing of Workflows and not generic Workflow-related code.
+In Python, we only allow testing of Workflows and not generic Workflow-related code.

 :::